Coachella Festival Checklist – 11 Things to Bring

 gas powered camping stove

-As a general rule at Coachella, open flames, such as fires and grills aren’t allowed.
-Therefore, if you want to cook while at your car camping site, you’ll need a quality gas-powered stove to cook up some tasty camping meals.
+As a general rule at Coachella, open flames, such as fires and grills, aren’t allowed therefore, if you want to cook while at your car camping site, you’ll need a quality gas-powered stove to cook up some tasty camping meals.

 Do keep in mind, though, that stoves aren’t allowed at the tent camping area.
 So, if you’re tent camping, you’ll need to venture over to the food trucks for each meal to sustain you throughout a weekend of partying.